-It’s been a tough year for almost everyone.
-Only God knows what 2021 will bring, and that’s good.
+2020 was a tough year for almost everyone.
+Only God knows what a new year will bring and that’s good.
 If we’d known what 2020 would be like we’d have given up.
 Every year has its blessings and its challenges.

-2020 taught us that we can’t control everything.
+That year taught us that we can’t control everything.
 If you thought you were the captain of your ship, you learned otherwise.
-When many businesses, including those in construction, were ordered to stop operating last March, it put a lot of business owners in a tough spot.
+When many businesses were ordered to stop operating, it put a lot of business owners in a tough spot.

-With an operating capital reserve account, it’s easier to not be distracted by a financial crisis.
-I’d like to share a few notes we received last spring.
+With an operating capital reserve account it’s easier to not be distracted by a financial crisis.
+I’d like to share a few notes we received from clients when the pandemic began.
 We received this note March 17 from a renovation contractor in Toronto:

 We are starting to shut down up here in Toronto.
 We closed the business down on Monday.
 All gov’t is pretty much closed, restaurants, and public places.
 The majority are at home.